 - participants register their tool (mandatory).
 Please use this form (requires a google account and a valid email)

 - execution phase ends and participants submit final versions of their tools.
-SEALS tracks (zip file, e.g., LogMap.zip).
+SEALS tracks (zip file, e.g., LogMap.zip) using this form.
 HOBBIT tracks (via platform).

 - evaluation phase ends and results are available.
 SEALS and HOBBIT tracks.